andreinitescu/XFItemsControl/README.md

 2. If you run the sample, you will see an issue with the demo main page.
 On Android, the `ItemsControl` overflows the lower StackPanel.
 This looks to be a problem because of `Grid` which still has issues in Xamarin Forms.
 On iOS it's worse, the `ItemsControl` completely takes the whole `Grid`.
 I put a BackgroundColor on the StackLayout created implicitly by the ItemsControl https://github.com/andreinitescu/XFItemsControl/blob/master/XFItemsControl/XFItemsControl/ItemsControl.cs#L55 and I could see how the items inside the StackLayout overflow it!
 I haven't tried it yet on a real iOS device but it doesn't look like a simulator issue.

+# Is this production ready?

+Yes, if you don't need to update the items source :).
+Current implementation does not check and subscribe to observable collection.
+The other issue might be with the initial rendering I mentioned in point #2 in previous section.
+But if you explicitly set a `ItemsLayout` template, it works.